niravcodes/niravcodes.github.io/_posts/2019-02-17-the-hungry--operator-eats-whitespace.md

 date: 2019-02-17 16:36:55 +0000

 ---
 Oh >>.
 You lovely little monster.
 You yellow sunshine and soggy cloudbrust.
 You 90° rotation of the nubivagant VV.
 You avian symbol of death.
 You ugly angular whitespace eater.
 You forward-facing time-stealing progressive peckerhead.
 You suck!
 I don't like you anymore.
-From now onwards, I devote my unwavering loyalty to the archaic get().
+From now onward, I devote my unwavering loyalty to the archaic get().
 <!--more-->

 What did it do to me, you ask?
 It ate away my whitespace.
-But we'll get to that in a second.
+But we'll get to that in a moment.

-For now, take this trivial code:
+Let's start this trivial code:

 {% highlight c++ %}
 string input;